Office: Amos Eaton 420

 Any edition will do.

-There will be three in class, 50-minutes-long exams, given most probably during the following weeks:
+There will be three in class exams, given most probably during the following times:

-You are allowed one handwritten sheet (8.5 by 11 inches) of notes for each exam and the final.
-No other materials (books, notes) or electronic aids (calculators, clle phones, laptops, etc.) will be allowed.
+You are allowed one, two-sided, handwritten sheet (8.5 by 11 inches) of notes for each exam.
+No other materials (books, notes) or electronic aids (calculators, cell phones, laptops, etc.) will be allowed.

 Only students with notes from the Student Experience Office, (4th floor of Academy Hall, x8022) will be allowed to take makeup exams.

-There will be approximately biweekly quizzes given during the recitations.
-They will closely follow the material presented in class, recitations, and on the suggested homework listed below.
+There will be approximately weekly quizzes given during the recitations.
+They will closely follow the material presented in class, recitations, the suggested homework and the lists of problems listed below.

-The dates of the quizzes and their contents will be announced here.
+The dates of the quizzes and their contents will be announced in the recitations.

 No aids of any kind will be allowed on the quizzes.

-These homework problems are representative of the material tested on the quizzes and exams.
+These homework problems are somewhat representative of the material tested on the quizzes and exams.

-Working on the suggested homework problems in groups or at least checking your solution methods with other students is highly recommended.
+Working on the suggested homework and other suggested problems in groups or at least checking your solution methods with other students is highly recommended.
 While most of the problems are standard, they sometimes do require generating an idea, and this is always easier in a group.

 I am expecting to use the following grading rules: Each of the three exams will constitute 1/3 of your final grade.